 Euodia and Syntyche cf. Phoebe the Deacon

-Early church bishop and theologian, John Chrysostom (c.
-349-407), believed that Euodia and Syntyche were leading women in the Philippian church, and he compared them to Phoebe, a woman minister (diakonos) in the church at Cenchrea (Rom.
+Bishop and theologian John Chrysostom (c.
+349-407) believed that Euodia and Syntyche were leading women in the Philippian church, and he compared them to Phoebe, a woman minister (diakonos) in the church at Cenchrea (Rom.
 16:1-2).
 In his 13th Homily on Philippians he wrote:

 These women [Euodia and Syntyche] seem to me to be the chief of the Church which was there, and [Paul] commends them to some notable man whom he calls his yokefellow; [Paul] commends them to him, as to a fellow-worker, and fellow-soldier, and brother, and companion, as he does in the Epistle to the Romans, when he says, I commend to you Phoebe our sister, who is a minister of the church at Cenchrea (Romans 16:1).
 (Homilies on Philippians, 13)

 It was not unusual for women to have leading roles in Philippi.
 Philippi was the chief city of Macedonia (Acts 16:12) and it has been well documented that Macedonian women enjoyed greater freedoms, rights and powers than many other women of that time.

 Tarn and Griffith have noted,

 “If Macedonia produced perhaps the most competent group of men the world had yet seen, the women were in all respects the men’s counterparts; they played a large part in affairs, received envoys and obtained concessions for them from their husbands, built temples, founded cities, engaged mercenaries, commanded armies, held fortresses, and acted on occasion as regents or even co rulers.”
 W. Tarn and G.T.
 Griffith in Hellenistic Civilisation, 3rd Edition (London: Methuen, 1952) 98-99; quoted by Ralph Martin (1983:16)